Updated May 2023

 Make sure to time your check-in so you can catch the sunset, which we all know happens considerably earlier in the winter.

 Wondering what to do for dinner?
-If you brought groceries, your rental unit at the hostel comes with a kitchen for you to cook a cozy meal with your loved ones.
+If you brought groceries, use the hostel’s communal kitchen to cook a cozy meal.
 But really, this is vacation, so treat yourself.
 There are a few local eateries offering delicious takeout just a 10-minute drive away in Pescadero, the closest charming town just inland from the seaside.
 If you’re feeling like a burger and fries, locals’ favorite Duarte’s Tavern is your spot.
 There’s also some great tacos at Mercado & Taqueria De Amigos, a hidden gem inside a Pescadero gas station.

 Start your second day off by taking in downtown Pescadero in the daylight.
 You may spot a scene of motorcycles parked out front of Downtown Local, where you should grab your morning cup of coffee.